Real Sociedad Cantera

-The cantera (quarry) of Spanish professional football club Real Sociedad is the organisation's youth academy, developing players from childhood through to the integration of the best prospects into the adult teams.
+The cantera (quarry) of Spanish professional football club Real Sociedad is the organization's youth academy, developing players from childhood through to the integration of the best prospects into the adult teams.

 The final category within the youth structure is the Juvenil A (Gazteak A) under-18/19 team which represents the club in national competition.
 The successful graduates then usually move to the club's reserve teams, Real Sociedad C or Real Sociedad B, which are also considered part of the cantera due to being a stage in progression towards the senior team, albeit competing in the adult league system.

-The academy is based at the club training complex, Zubieta, which is often the name used informally to refer to the system itself.
+The academy is based at the club training complex, Zubieta, which is often the metonym used to refer to the system itself.

 Background and structure

 The top football clubs in the Spanish leagues generally place great importance in developing their cantera to promote the players from within or sell to other clubs as a source of revenue, and Real Sociedad is no exception.
-Until the late 1980s, the club operated a Basque-only player recruitment policy but abandoned this in order to remain competitive; however their youth recruitment network is still focused around their home region of Gipuzkoa and there are collaboration agreements in place with the small clubs in the region, assisted financially by the regional government.
+Until the late 1980s, the club operated a Basque-only player recruitment policy but abandoned this in order to remain competitive; however their youth recruitment network is still focused around their home province of Gipuzkoa and there are collaboration agreements in place with the small clubs in the region, assisted financially by the regional government.
 In 2013, it was noted that 22 of the 23 members of the Juvenil A squad that season were from Gipuzkoa.

+Real Sociedad's good standing in La Liga after being promoted back in 2010 – including qualifying for the 2013–14 UEFA Champions League – was achieved using a large proportion of homegrown players, with the vast majority of those hailing from the local province (which has a population of 715,000, a small catchment area for an elite football club, and with that potential pool of talent drained further by Athletic Bilbao also considering it a primary recruitment area), indicating a high standard of coaching and development of the young players at their disposal.